Skip to main content

 Why stack them at all#

 The stacking argument rests on complementary, not redundant mechanisms.
 BPC-157 works primarily through VEGFR2-driven local angiogenesis and fibroblast mobilisation at the injury site.
-TB-500 works primarily through actin binding, supporting broad cell migration (immune cells, fibroblasts, stem cells, endothelial cells) systemically.
+TB-500 works primarily through actin binding and is associated with broad cell migration (immune cells, fibroblasts, stem cells, endothelial cells) systemically.

 In practice, tissue repair after a significant injury is not a single-mechanism process.
 It involves: